pymmcore-plus/pymmcore-plus/README.md

 ```

 dev version from github

 ```sh
 pip install 'pymmcore-plus[cli] @ git+https://github.com/pymmcore-plus/pymmcore-plus'
 ```

-Usually, you'll then want to install the device adapters (though
+Usually, you'll then want to install the device adapters.
+Assuming you've
-you can also download these manually from [micro-manager.org](https://micro-manager.org/Micro-Manager_Nightly_Builds)):
+installed with `pip install "pymmcore-plus[cli]"`, you can run:

 ```sh
 mmcore install
 ```

+(you can also download these manually from [micro-manager.org](https://micro-manager.org/Micro-Manager_Nightly_Builds))

 _See [installation documentation ](https://pymmcore-plus.github.io/pymmcore-plus/install/) for more details._